kaneeza-batool/kaneeza-batool/README.md

 ## 🏆 Featured Projects

 ### ElderBridge — AI Companion for Elderly Users
-`UI/UX` `Responsible AI` `Hackathon`
+`UI/UX` `Responsible AI` `Multi-Agent Systems` `Hackathon`

 Built for the USAII Global AI Hackathon 2026.
-An AI companion for elderly Pakistanis that reads screens, detects scams, and explains government forms in plain language.
-Qualified 75th out of 424 teams in the qualifier round with a score of 85/100.
+An AI companion for elderly Pakistanis that reads screens, detects scams, and explains government forms in plain language using a multi-agent architecture with seven specialized agents and on-device PII redaction.
+Advanced to Round 2 out of 324 submitted teams, with 200 teams advancing.

 [View Repository →](https://github.com/Yusra-Shah/ElderBridge-Guardianos)